LeSpocky/ptxdist/doc/dev_code_signing.rst

 When ``PTXCONF_CODE_SIGNING`` is enabled exactly one code signing provider is active during each invocation of PTXdist.
+The active provider can be selected in the ``platformconfig`` menu.

 PTXdist comes equipped with a development code signing provider "devel" implemented via the package ``host-ptx-code-signing-dev``.